aihfoihfaoi/base-client/README.md

 1.21.4 fabric base client

-best spaghetti code out there
+best spaghetti code out there, i wont implement the setting in the ui, im too lazy